 Find Something to Keep You Busy While There

 Nobody enjoys standing or sitting in line for long periods.
 It is an extreme waste of time and can ruin your productivity for the entire rest of the day.
-Plan ahead and bring something to work on, or keep you entertained at the DMV.
+Plan ahead and bring something to work on, or keep you entertained during your stay.
 The wait can be very boring, making time feel like it’s moving a lot slower than it is.
 Having something to keep you occupied will take a lot of the blandness out of your next visit to the DMV.

 With this knowledge in mind, you are well on your way to having the best possible experience on your next visit to the DMV.
-Whether you’re simply renewing your driver’s license or grabbing a driver’s handbook for your DMV practice test, these tips will help you breeze through the line and get out the door quickly.
+Whether you’re simply renewing your driver’s license or grabbing a driver’s handbook, these tips will help you breeze through the line and get out the door quickly.